ditcham-park-coding-club/dpu-platform/objects/README.md

 ```
 There are two _arguments_ to the function, which must exist or the program will crash.
 These are `self` and `key_state`.

-`self` represents the current copy of the object, which is being updated.
+The value of `self` is the current copy of the object, which is being updated.
 Remember that there can be several copies of the same object in a level.
 Each copy (called an _instance_) has all the properties that we defined above, with the same values, but _also_ has some additional properties, which can be _different_ to any other copy, or instance.
 In `on_frame`, the values of these properties can be _changed_ - and this will not affect any other copy of the object, just this one.
 These are:
 * `self.name`: the name of this copy.
 This starts out as the object name with a number added to it.
 * `self.image`: the image of this copy.
 This is a pygame object called a [Surface](https://www.pygame.org/docs/ref/surface.html).
 * `self.rect`: the location and size of this copy.
 This is a pygame object called a [Rect](https://www.pygame.org/docs/ref/rect.html).
 * `self.hit`: if the copy is touching another object, then the value of this property will be whatever it is touching.
 Otherwise, it will be `None`.
+If it's not `None`, you might consider executing the object's `action` function, like this: `self.hit.action()`.
-* `self.speech`: if this copy is saying something, this will not be `None`.
+* `self.speech`: if this copy is currently saying something, this will not be `None`.
 * `self.carrying`: a list of other objects that this copy is carrying.
-You can add and remove from this list.
+You can add to and remove from this list.

 `key_state` contains any keys that are currently pressed by the player.
 This is a data structure called a _map_.
 To check whether a key is pressed, we have a look in the map using an expression like this:
 ```python
   if key_state[K_UP]:
     # Do something
 ```
-The key names, like `K_UP` (for the up arrow key) are defined in the [pygame documentation](https://www.pygame.org/docs/ref/key.html).
+The key names, like `K_UP` (for the up arrow key) are defined in [pygame](https://www.pygame.org/docs/ref/key.html).
 To use these names, you have to include the following at the top of your object script:
 ```python
 from pygame.locals import *
 ```